 Definition Of Auxiliary Organization

-An auxiliary organization is defined as a nonprofit entity, which is included on the chancellor’s list of auxiliary organizations in good standing; organized and operated in accordance with state law and in conformity with CSU and campus policy.
+An auxiliary organization is defined as a nonprofit entity, which is included on the chancellor’s list of auxiliary organizations in good standing; organized and operated in accordance with state law and in conformity with CSU and university policy.
 Cal.
 Educ.
 Code § 89900 et seq.; 5 CCR §§ 42400 and 42402.

 Good Standing List.
-The chancellor prepares and keeps current a list of auxiliary organizations in good standing, which is published annually in the California State University Financial Statements as components units.
+The chancellor prepares and keeps current a list of auxiliary organizations in good standing at Auxiliary Organizations in Good Standing, which is published annually in the California State University Financial Statements as components units.
 Auxiliary organizations must operate in compliance with CSU rules, regulations, and policy to be in good standing.
 See 5 CCR § 42406.

 System Auxiliary Organizations.
 CSU system auxiliary organizations may exist if they: